Paula Deen: Use of sugar in recipes

 On January 17, 2012, Deen announced that she had been diagnosed with Type 2 diabetes three years before.
-Deen became a paid spokesperson for the Danish pharmaceutical company Novo Nordisk, which produces drugs for that disease.
+Deen became a paid spokesperson for the Danish pharmaceutical company Novo Nordisk, which produces drugs for the disease.

 Racial slur controversy

 In June 2013, Deen was sued by Lisa Jackson for racial and sexual discrimination.
 Jackson said that Deen made derogatory remarks regarding African Americans.
 Jackson also said that Deen mused about wedding plans for her brother with a "true Southern plantation-style theme" with black male servers but rejected the plans "because the media would be on me about that".
-In early August 2013, Judge William Moore threw out the suit’s race-discrimination claims, ruling Jackson, who is white, had no standing to sue over what the plaintiff said was poor treatment of black workers; however, Judge Moore let Jackson’s claims of sexual harassment stand.
+In early August 2013, Judge William Moore threw out the suit's race-discrimination claims, ruling Jackson, who is white, had no standing to sue over what the plaintiff said was poor treatment of black workers; however, Judge Moore let Jackson's claims of sexual discrimination stand.
 Roughly two weeks later, lawyers reached a dismissal deal to drop the lawsuit, prompting some to surmise that a settlement had been reached out of court, though details of the dismissal deal have not been made public.

-The suit originally brought little fanfare with it; however Deen’s eventual deposition created a firestorm in the press.
-Deen stated in her deposition that she had “of course” used the "N-word" at times.
+The suit originally brought little fanfare with it; however, Deen's eventual deposition created a firestorm in the press.
+Deen stated in her deposition that she had "of course" used the "N-word" at times.
 Specifically, she recalled telling her husband about an incident "when a black man burst into the bank that I was working at and put a gun to my head. ...
 I didn't feel real favorable towards him."
-Asked if she had used the word since then, she said: "I'm sure I have, but it's been a very long time [...] maybe in repeating something that was said to me ... probably a conversation between blacks.
+Asked if she had used the word since then, she said: "I'm sure I have, but it's been a very long time ... maybe in repeating something that was said to me ... probably a conversation between blacks.
 I don't – I don't know.
 But that's just not a word that we use as time has gone on.
 Things have changed since the '60s in the south."

 In the time between the filing of the suit and the suit being dismissed, Deen had cookery programs, publishing deals and endorsement contracts cancelled by Food Network, Smithfield Foods, Walmart, Target, QVC, Caesars Entertainment, Novo Nordisk, J.C.
 Penney, Sears/ Kmart, and her then-publisher Ballantine Books; however, several companies have expressed their intent to continue their endorsement deals with Deen.
 During the same time, sales of Deen's cookbooks soared.
 Former US President Jimmy Carter urged that Deen be forgiven, stating, "I think she has been punished, perhaps overly severely, for her honesty in admitting it and for the use of the word in the distant past.
 She's apologized profusely."